michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0039.md

 - v: express opposition through action or words
 - v: withhold assent
 ### Family
-dissent: dissension, dissented, dissenter, dissentient, dissenting, dissentious, dissents+;dissension: dissensions;dissenter: dissenters;dissenting: dissentingly
+- dissent: dissension, dissented, dissenter, dissentient, dissenting, dissentious, dissents+
+- dissension: dissensions
+- dissenter: dissenters
+- dissenting: dissentingly
 ### Examples
 - Democratic centralism still prevails—exemplified by the party’s monopoly on power, Xi Jinping’s autocratic rule and the suppression of dissent.
 - Amid the positivity, there were some dissenting voices.